OliverKurz/vc-icon-theme-collection/README.md

 ------------
 1. Icon themes do not uninstall using `sudo make uninstall`.

-2. SVG icons for folder-icon-color aren't scaling correctly over 150% in caja icon view in 17.10(1) (currently they appear about 50% smaller compared to other icons also at higher zoom ratios).
+2. SVG icons for folder-icon-color aren't scaling correctly in icon view when caja is set to a zoom ration of 150% or higher in 17.10(1) (currently they appear about 50% smaller compared to other icons also at higher zoom ratios).

 Credits
 --------